probablyangg/awesome-tokenbound/README.md

 # Awesome Tokenbound
-Awesome list of all demos and examples built on top of the ERC6551 token standard.
+Curated list of all demos and examples built on top of the ERC6551 token standard.

 (This list is a WIP)